shenhuiying2017/azure-docs.es-es/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Creación y administración de una zona DNS en el Portal de Azure | Microsoft Azure" description="Obtenga información sobre cómo crear zonas DNS para DNS de Azure.
-Esta es una guía paso a paso para crear y administrar su primer DNS y comenzar a hospedar el dominio DNS con el Portal de Azure." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>